jpu4/new-local-site/README.md

 - **WordPress Integration**: Automate the download, configuration, and setup of WordPress sites.
 - **Laravel Integration**: Automate the creation of Laravel projects with Composer.
 - **Customizable Configuration**: Easily customize paths, user, and group settings through a guided installer.
+- **Plugin Installation**: Automatically install WordPress plugins from ZIP files placed in the plugins folder.

 ## Why This Project?